 Why You Should Refrain from Using ‘What’s Your Problem’

 By asking someone, “What’s your problem?” you are insinuating that the problem lies with the person as opposed to the situation, being discussed.
 This particular phrase might come across as a threat in some cases.
 In other instances, it comes across as disapproval, or irritation on your part.

-There are an infinite number of scenarios where the phrase “What’s your problem?” can turn into a full-blown argument.
-Asking someone this question, whether it is a client, a friend, a family member or a colleague, will often come across as though you are spoiling for a fight.
+There is an infinite number of scenarios where the phrase “What’s your problem?” can turn into a full-blown argument.
+Asking someone this question, whether it is a client, a friend, a family member, or a colleague, will often come across as though you are spoiling for a fight.
 Let us have a look at this pesky phrase, in various settings, to put it into context.

 When Not to Use the Phrase ‘What’s Your Problem’

 If you are a shop owner and a client returns an item they are not satisfied with, it is highly advisable to think before asking them, “What’s your problem?”